google-deepmind/mujoco/doc/APIreference/functions_override.rst

 .. _Components:

-These are components of the simulation pipeline, called internally from mj_step, mj_forward and mj_inverse.
+These are components of the simulation pipeline, called internally from :ref:`mj_step`, :ref:`mj_forward` and :ref:`mj_inverse`.
 It is unlikely that the user will need to call them.

 .. _Subcomponents: